UPDATED: Skype for Business still exists but Microsoft Teams has now been adopted as its successor.

-So, that is Skype for business and Skype for the majority, but what has this got to do with a headset supplier I hear you cry?
+So, that is Skype for business and MS Teams for the majority, but what has this got to do with a headset supplier I hear you cry?

 Well, as I mentioned earlier, Skype have created a robust and for the most part, a very reliable communications platform.
 But then some people rely on a web cam with a mic to make a call (even a serious business call!
 If they do use a USB headset, it’s often the cheapest quality one they can find in one of the big electronic sheds (you know who they are) basically serious business people need serious business tools....

 The problem:If you use a “cheap” (read: quality, build, component & price) USB headset for Skype or any other PC-MAC softphone application, then you are doing yourself and the person you are talking to a huge injustice.
 Because so many things are affected with a cheap USB headset.

 1. General call quality(Basically, cheap components mean cheap call quality)

 This where it gets serious (that is if you are serious about the relationship and communication you have with your customers) Build quality is everything and especially what’s inside, technology wise.
 The technology used in mid to high end UC or Unified Communication headsets is serious stuff.
 There are so many things that the technology has to overcome when a call is being sent over an IP connection rather than the old fashioned copper wires.
 Every major commercial phone & software company like Avaya, Cisco, Mitel, Polycom and of course Microsoft (MS Lync) has a UC application.
 They have invested many millions in this technology and the uptake may be slower than originally planned but it's gaining ground.
 OK so now that we have hopefully helped you “wake up and smell the coffee” to quality USB headsets, let’s see what the best USB headsets are on the market!
 Obviously we are not going to go down the cheap route (if you have read this far, you will know why)